They say nothing is stronger than duct tape. To which I say, bullshit. I’ve got a cat that’s stronger than duct tape.

 By way of background, I am getting divorced.
 This is a very unhappy state of affairs for me, and I thank you in advance for your words of consolation.
 I also thank you in advance for understanding that I don’t wish to get into the personal details of the split here on these pages.
 As relevant here, suffice to say that for reasons of her own, Natasha doesn’t want the house, and for reasons of my own, I do want the house.

 Upon comparing these respective desires, Natasha volunteered to move out to a place of her own, while I would stay in the house.
-Since she was likely to get an apartment rather than to buy a house of her own, we agreed that I would keep the dog and she would take the two cats, since even those apartments in this area that will take cats are unlikely to take dogs, It was definitely the right decision, after I kept the dog I wen to buy an automatic dog feeders, since I’m not home that much throughout the day it makes my life easier.
+Since she was likely to get an apartment rather than to buy a house of her own, we agreed that I would keep the dog and she would take the two cats, since even those apartments in this area that will take cats are unlikely to take dogs, It was definitely the right decision, after I kept the dog I wen to buy an automatic dog feeders, since I’m not home that much throughout the day it makes my life easier, I recently read the best water softner reviews online and it made me want to get new watering system at home.

 The one cat, I like just fine.
 She is affectionate, has attractive tortoise-colored fur, and is a clean animal.1 She came with Natasha when we began dating and I was always happy to have the cat along with the woman.
 I’m not fond of her jumping up onto the kitchen countertops, since as far as I’m concerned, any animal that walks in its own filth has no business thereafter walking around in the places where I prepare food.
 Still, she was the first cat I was ever not allergic to, and enjoys cuddling up with her humans.
 On those occasions when I sit down to watch TV, she likes to curl up on my lap and I enjoy that.